soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - want to eat something
 - so hungry
 - i'm so hungry
+- i feel hungry
+- i want to eat something
+- i am hungry af
+- can you find something to eat
+- i want to eat so bad
 - i am so hungry
-- i feel hungry
+- why am i so hungry?

 ## intent:express_cold
-- i'm cold
+- I'm cold
-- i feel cold
+- I feel cold
 - why is it so cold here
 - can you lower the aircon
 - can you make it warmer
 - can you adjust the ac
+- I feel so cold
+- It's freezing here

 ## intent:express_hot
-- it's so hot
+- It's so hot
-- i feel hot
+- I feel hot
 - why is it so hot here
 - can you make it cooler
 - can you adjust the ac
+- why it is so hot here
+- can you turn on the aircon?
+- can you turn on the ac?
+- it's too hot here
+- it is too hot here

 ## intent:mood_affirm
 - yes
+- sure
+- yeah
+- why not
+- yesss
 - indeed
 - of course
 - that sounds good
 - correct
 - okay
-- it's fine
+- It's fine
 - that's okay
+- yeah I'm fine with that
+- sure of course

 ## intent:mood_deny
 - no